karlhorky/archive-webpage-browser-extension/readme.md

 [CRXJS](https://github.com/crxjs/chrome-extension-tools) provides [`@crxjs/vite-plugin`](https://crxjs.dev/vite-plugin/), a plugin for [Vite](https://vitejs.dev/), which allows for easy setup of a browser extension.

-These tools didn't work out of the box for TypeScript and ESM.
+These tools didn't work out of the box for TypeScript and ESM with `"moduleResolution": "node16"` in `tsconfig.json`.
 The steps that I took to get it working:

 ```bash
 pnpm create vite . --template react-ts